 Kingdom Now theology sees the second coming of Jesus in two stages: first through the flesh of the believers (and in particular the flesh of today’s apostles and prophets), and then in person to take over the kingdom handed to Him by those who have been victorious (the "overcomers").
 Prior to the second coming, overcomers must purge the earth of all evil influences.
 Kingdom Now claims that Jesus cannot return until all His enemies have been put under the feet of the church (including death, presumably).

-Although there are people who believe in some, but not all, of Kingdom Now teachings, they do have in common the beliefs outlined above, all of which are outside of mainstream Christianity and all of which deny Scripture.
+Although there are people who only partially hold to Kingdom Now teachings, they still share the beliefs outlined above, all of which are outside of mainstream Christianity and all of which deny Scripture.
 First, the idea that God has “lost control” of anything is ludicrous, especially coupled with the idea that He needs human beings to help Him regain that control.
 He is the sovereign Lord of the universe, complete and holy, perfect in all His attributes.
 He has complete control over all things—past, present and future—and nothing happens outside His command.
 Everything is proceeding according to His divine plan and purpose, and not one molecule is moving on its own accord.
-“For Jehovah of Hosts has purposed, and who shall reverse it?
-And His hand is stretched out, and who shall turn it back?”
+“For the LORD Almighty has purposed, and who can thwart him?
+His hand is stretched out, and who can turn it back?”
 (Isaiah 14:27).
 As for men having “the power to believe for and speak into existence things that are not,” that power belongs to God alone, who doesn’t take kindly to those who would attempt to usurp it from Him.
 “Remember this, and be a man; return it on your heart, O sinners.
 Remember former things from forever; for I am God, and no other is God, even none like Me, declaring the end from the beginning, and from the past things which were not done, saying, ‘My purpose shall stand, and I will do all My pleasure’; calling a bird of prey from the east, the man of my purpose from a far country.
-Yes, I have spoken, I will also cause it to come; I have formed; yes, I will do it” (Isa 46:8-11).
+Yes, I have spoken, I will also cause it to come; I have formed; yes, I will do it” (Isaiah 46:8–11).

 Kingdom Now’s denial of the rapture of the church is also unbiblical.
 The explanation that the rapture is nothing more than the people of God being caught up in rapturous feelings ignores the fact that such an application of the term "caught up" is strictly an idiomatic expression peculiar to English, not Greek.
 "I was all 'caught up' in the movie (or other excitement)” is not the equivalent of harpazo, used to describe the catching up bodily into heaven in 1 Thessalonians 4:17; 2 Corinthians 12:2-4; and Revelation 12:5.
 The word is also used in Acts 8:39, where Phillip is bodily "caught away" by the Spirit to another location.